-Property Description Default serverAddress The IP address or host name of the LDD system profileName The profile to run on the LDD system Note: The profile name refers to a Device Profile created using the Device Policy Editor in the solution.
-A list of profiles can also be found in the Profiles task for the relevant device group in LMC.
+Property Description Default serverAddress The IP address or host name of the LDD system.
+None profileName The profile to run on the LDD system.
+None Note: The profile name is a Device Profile that is created using the Device Policy Editor in the solution.
+A list of profiles are also in the Profiles task for the relevant device group in LMC.

-Property Description Default cancelProbability The probability that the profile will be canceled, expressed as a decimal between 0 and 1 .
-In repetitive testing and testing on multiple printers, the profile is canceled for the specified percentage of the tests, with canceled tests randomly selected.
-When the application determines that a particular test will be canceled, a random prompt is selected within that test for the point of cancellation.
+Property Description Default cancelProbability The probability that the profile must be canceled, expressed as a decimal between 0 and 1 .
+In repetitive testing and testing on multiple printers, the profile is canceled for the specified percentage of the tests, with canceled tests that are randomly selected.
+When the application determines that a particular test must be canceled, a random prompt is selected within that test for the point of cancellation.
 The setting 0 specifies that no tests are canceled, and the setting 1 indicates that every test is canceled at a random prompt.
-0.0 ui.logging Determines whether the test is logged in Log4J false
+0.0 ui.logging The test is logged in Log4J. false